denten-books/plain-text/2-surface.md

     and content of its discussion material.
 ```

-In other words, what we normally perceive as an ordered, continuous activity
+In other words, what the typist previously perceived as an ordered and
-of writing one word after the other, can now be performed in a more modular,
+continuous activity of writing one word after the other, can now be performed
-disjointed fashion.
-The affordances of visual word processing are structural
+in a more disjointed way.
+The typist derives delight in shaping physical
+paragraph structure in ways that more closely match the perception of his own
+mental activity.
+The screen restores some of the facility with the word lost
+to the rigid mechanism of the typewriter, which forced sequential entry.
+The
-in nature.
-The author can think two thoughts at the same time if you will,
+author can now think two thoughts at the same time if you will, documenting
-documenting both at different parts of the file.
-The word processor that can
+both at different parts of the file as one would on a sketch pad or in a
-combine multiple streams of thought, the author suggests, better resembles the
+notebook.
+The word processor that can combine multiple streams of thought, the
-natural, spontaneous operation of the human mind.
+author suggests, better resembles the natural, spontaneous operation of the
+human mind.

-Interested in collecting empirical phenomenological accounts of the system,
+Interested in documenting such empirical phenomenological reflections of
-Engelbart records what must count as some the most evocative passages to
+system use, Engelbart recorded what must count as some the most evocative
-appear on the pages of a NASA technical report.
-In the "Results and
+passages to appear on the pages of a NASA technical report.
+The "Results and
-Discussion" section the anonymous user writes:
+Discussion" section of the report contain the following anonymous
+contemplation:

 ```
 1B4 "I find that I can express myself better, if I can